SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/02-Reflection-API.md

 Lets continue with some more detailed information about Classes in Java Reflection.

-Java provides us a class with name `Class` in java.lang.package.
+Java provides us a static class with the name `Class` in `java.lang.package`.

 Instances that are inside the `Class` acts for interfaces and classes in a running Java application.